-Care should be taken if symmetry conditions are applied and symmetry plane passes through supports or loads.
+(7) Care should be taken if symmetry conditions are applied and symmetry plane passes through supports or loads.

-NOTE Symmetry can only be used where the expected structural behaviour (failure mode, buckling mode, deformed shape, loading and supporting conditions etc.) has been verified to be symmetrical.
+NOTE Symmetry can only be used where the expected structural behaviour (failure mode, buckling mode, deformed shape, loading and supporting conditions, etc.) has been verified to be symmetrical.

-In axisymmetric shells, the use of symmetry in one segment (cake slice) of the structure may be effective.
+(8) In axisymmetric shells, the use of symmetry in one segment (cake slice) of the structure may be effective.
 However, care should be taken to ensure that unsymmetrical buckling modes crossing the symmetry plane are not critical.
 For further information, see prEN 1993-1-6.